Hopendo/CodingEssentialsQuizlet/README.md

 Steps to Run/build app

-1.Download the repository
+1.Download/Clone the repository from Github and extract it into your local machine

+2.launch visual studio 2022

-2.Open the project and build on visual studio 2022
+3.Open the project file sln/solution file on visual studio 2022

-3.Run the application by debugging
+4.Run the application by pressing the debug button ensure that the obj and bin files are deleted before debug

+Notes

+The project does not require any internet access to run,just Visual Studio 2022 installed with .NET desktop development

+There are no ext packages or dependencies